OliverEivak/gwizard-example/README.md

     * RestEasy @RolesAllowed enabled
     * Custom authentication filter
     * Tests for authentication
+    * Params are also used to list RestEasy providers
 * Custom exception mapping
 * Registration (using bcrypt for passwords)
 * Log in and log out